SaraFattouh/Multi-modal-classification/README.md

 To read more about the baseline approach see: [Paper Link](https://sigir-ecom.github.io/ecom20DCPapers/SIGIR_eCom20_DC_paper_8.pdf)

-More data about the data challenge: [Data challenge link](https://sigir-ecom.github.io/ecom2020/index.html)
+More data info the data challenge: [Data challenge link](https://sigir-ecom.github.io/ecom2020/index.html)

 # Environment
 This code was tested in the following environment and with the following software versions: